 Blueberries also endow with various health benefits, especially for your brain.
 Antioxidants act against both oxidative stress and inflammation, and conditions contribute to neurodegenerative diseases & brain aging.
 It helps in the maintenance of optimal brain function and also improves memory.
 Oxidative stress up-regulates the brain’s aging process and thus has negative effects on brain function.

 According to recent studies, the antioxidants in blueberries tend to accumulate in those areas of the brain that determine intelligence.
 It is highly recommended that eating blueberries in the morning hours improves mental task activity as compared to consumption of blueberries in the afternoon.

 Studies suggest that a blueberry-enriched diet increases levels of serotonin in the brain, which help alleviate depression and also delay short-term memory loss.

 Coffee is an invigorating drink that uplifts your mood and gives you that much-needed rush of energy during the day.
 Caffeine in coffee is a mild stimulant that increases the capacity to stay more focused.

-During stressful times, a coffee break will offer a good change of mind by enhancing concentration and stimulating moods.
+During stressful times, a coffee break will offer a good change of mind by enhancing concentration and stimulating moods while enjoying quality taste brought by the effect of the conical burr.
 After taking caffeine, you are capable of enhanced intellectual effort and perfect association of ideas during work time.
 Caffeine present in the coffee blocks a brain chemical known as adenosine, which prompts thoughts of drowsiness.

 Broccoli is particularly rich in fat-soluble vitamins like vitamin K that contribute to the formation of sphingolipids – a kind of fat that is present in vast amounts within the brain cells.
 Recent studies have shown that elderly people with a higher intake of vitamin K had better memory and better cognitive abilities.